 Once you have gathered the data and set the scope for a risk assessment project, the process moves on to conducting the risk assessment itself.
 Risk assessment serves many purposes for an organization, including reducing operational risks, improving safety performance and achieving objectives.

-While many individuals are involved in the process and many factors come into play, performing an effective risk assessment comes down to three core elements: risk identification, risk analysis and risk evaluation.
+While many individuals are involved in the process and many factors come into play, performing an effective risk assessment comes down to four core elements: risk identification, risk analysis, risk evaluation and risk communication.

 To effectively address the hazards and risks within a workplace, you must first properly identify them.
 When conducting risk identification, the ISO 31000-2018

 standard recommends that safety professionals and stakeholders examine a wide variety of factors, including:

 - Limitations of knowledge and reliability of information